asherk7/Workout-Tracker/README.md

 * Built a website that can be used to track workouts and personal bests, and can also provide good workout splits and exercises for certain muscle groups
 * Created the website using Django and Angular.js
 * Created a CI/CD pipeline using jenkins
-* Used SQlite for the database
+* Used SQLite for the database

 ### Checking the jenkins CI/CD pipeline